danchoi/sphinxesc/README.md

 data Expression =
         TagFieldSearch String
       | Literal String
+      | Phrase String
       | AndOrExpr Conj Expression Expression
   deriving Show

 ```

 The escaping does not parse more advanced Sphinx query expressions such as
 `NEAR/n`, quorum, etc., nor does it recognize arbitrary `@field` expressions.
 The only special expressions recognized are `& (AND)`, `| (OR)` and `@tag_list
 WORDS`.
-Non-alphanumeric characters that do not form part of these specific
+Except for quoted phrases, non-alphanumeric characters that do not
-expressions are simply turned into whitespace.
+form part of these specific expressions are simply turned into whitespace.

 See the **Testing** section below for examples of conversions.